-The competency of the firm
+- The competency of the firm

 Poor working relationship

 A CPA who only corresponds via email, despite you asking to speak with them over the phone, is another bad sign.
-Whether the CPA is is overworked, too busy, or has too many clients, they are not acting in the client’s best interest and will not service their clients well.
+Whether the CPA is is overworked, too busy, or has too many clients, they are not acting in the client’s best interest and will not serve their clients well.

-You may have questions regarding deductions your business may qualify for.
-If your tax CPA is avoiding or unwilling to answer your questions, or answers your questions in a way that you don’t understand, this could mean the CPA is getting away with doing as little or as much as they want without you really knowing.
+You will inevitably have questions for your CPA firm.
+Those questions may revolve around everything from the paperwork that needs to complete to deductions for your business.
+If your tax CPA is avoiding or unwilling to answer your questions, or answers your questions in a way that you don’t understand, this could mean the CPA is getting away with doing as little or as much as they want without you knowing.Talk to An Expert

-Avoid the wrong advice
+How to avoid the wrong advice

 Even if your tax CPA is proactive and is well-versed in your industry, it may be beneficial for your company to partner with a business advisor.
-A good business advisor has the expertise to advise clients based on their strategic partners, ensuring that your tax accountant is working in your best interest and avoiding any bad advice that may lead you down a costly path.
+A good business advisor has the expertise to advise clients based on their strategic partnerships, ensuring that your tax accountant is working in your best interest and avoiding any bad advice that may lead you down a costly path.

 Read More: Accountability Partners and Why You Need One